We feed the body

 Sunday, 9 a.m. — Cambodian adult Sunday School

-Sunday, 10:15 a.m. — Sunday school classes for children from preschool through fifth grade, September through May
+Sunday, 10:15 a.m. — Sunday school classes for children from preschool through fifth grade, after the children's time in worship

-Sunday, 11:30 a.m. — Sunday school classes for youth and adults, September through May
+Sunday, 11:30 a.m. — Sunday school classes for youth and adults

 Friday, 7 p.m. — Bible study group (in English) meets at the church